Add you model/service to the DEEP marketplace¶

 A typical example of this can be:

-- deephdc/image-classification-tf - The Github repo hosting the code of an image classfication model.
+- deephdc/image-classification-tf - The Github repo hosting the code of an image classification model.

 - deephdc/DEEP-OC-image-classification-tf - The Github repo hosting the Dockerfiles of the image classification model.